MaxencePPierre/Deep-Object-Pose---Nvidia-Integration/README.md

 - **2. Temperature**

-As I said at the beginning, a fan is required to run the ros nodes on the Nvidia.
+As I said at the beginning, a fan is required.
 At first, I started without any fan, and the Nvidia quickly freezed and crashed.
 With the CLI tool ```$ watch sensors``` (sudo apt-get install lm-sensors), you can see the temperature evolving over the time.

 With a desk Fan, it can maintain the CPU temperature around 24°C. If you do not use one, the temperature can reach 57°C and beyond.
 I suggest you to keep the temperature as low as possible.
 I did not get the maximum temperature possible, but the Nvidia tends to freeze around 60°C.